 Poorly socialised kittens often become very nervous cats and can develop behaviour problems so it's vital that kittens have lots of positive experiences of everyday sights and sounds.
 The sound of the vacuum cleaner or doorbell, travelling in a car, meeting other pets or young children - everything he encounters is new and potentially frightening.
 But as long as these experiences are positive, kittens should grow into confident, well adjusted cats.

 Most kittens are still at home with their mother during their socialisation period, so it is up to the owner or breeder to make sure that the kittens are well socialised.
 You should then continue to give your kitten lots of positive new experiences when he arrives at his new home.

 If your kitten finds the vacuum cleaner and other such noises unpleasant, do things normally - there's no need to tiptoe around.
 If he appears frightened don't reassure him; he has to accept it is normal.

 Most kittens are fully house-trained by mum so all you need to do is show your kitten where his litter tray is and remind him every time he wakes up and after eating.
 If you see him looking for an alternative corner and he begins sniffing and scratching, gently place him in the litter tray.
 He will soon work out what the tray is for.
-For more advice, read our guide to litter training a kitten.

 These early and consistent lessons in good behaviour are important to stop bad habits developing.
 The age at which social maturity is reached varies between individuals and can be from 18 months to four years old.
 This is the stage when any problems will arise, usually due to other adult cats.